section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 - How to add event listeners on the live stream to listen to various state changes.

 ### Prerequisites
-This article will not cover tutorial aspects of how React/ React Native works.
-If you don't know how to work with it, please refer to [some tutorials](https://daveceddia.com/react-getting-started-tutorial/) before beginning with this project.
+This article will not cover tutorial aspects of how React/React Native works.
+If you don't know how to work with it, please refer to [some tutorials](https://reactnative.dev/docs/tutorial) before beginning with this project.

 ### Agora
 Agora provides the building blocks for a wide range of real-time engagement possibilities.
 Agora is a paid service, but don’t worry.
 The first 10,000 minutes are free every month.
 You can check their pricing [here](https://www.agora.io/en/pricing/).